Married and lonely are two words that you would think never go together.

 Plan a weekend getaway to somewhere you’ve never been before.
 Take up a new hobby together or join a club or class with other couples.
 Heck, even go to a restaurant you’ve never tried before.

 Plus, it’s scientifically proven that happy couples who spend quality time together have healthier marriages.
-So don’t be afraid to step out of your comfort zone and try something new with your spouse.
+So don’t be afraid to step out of your comfort zone on date night and try something new with your spouse.
 It’ll help rekindle the spark in your marriage and make retirement more enjoyable for both of you.

 #4 Be More Physical